 While sweatpants may be allowed, pajama bottoms definitely are not; if your sweatpants resemble PJs in the slightest, you’ll almost certainly be denied entrance to the prison visiting area.

 Pants should also fit comfortably around your waist, with or without a belt.
 Low-riding pants that allow boxers or underwear to be seen are definitely not acceptable.

 For men, khakis are your best bet (even jeans may not be accepted).
 Cargo pants and similar types of bottoms that feature numerous pockets should be avoided; while they might not be completely banned, it will still lead to more of a hassle, both for the guard in charge of searching the visitor and for the visitor themselves.
 Shorts are usually allowed, but they must reach roughly knee-level.

 The simple answer we can give you is that dress code for the inmates can include blue jeans and to avoid any issues the facilities just prefer visitors not to wear any blue jeans at all.
 Also to add a bit more some jeans that have metal and won’t pass the detectors.
 Meaning maybe no visit, and making the line longer.

 Again, be sure that there are no rips or tears in your pants – especially around the knee, as well as the backside.

 The same rules, of course, apply to women, as well.

-Tight-fitting bottoms, such as leggings, yoga pants, spandex, and leotard, are prohibited in most prisons and jails, as they present the risk of being too transparent and/or revealing.
+Alright now lets keep moving ahead with tight-fitting bottoms, such as leggings, sweatpants, yoga pants, spandex, and leotard, are prohibited in most prisons and jails, as they present the risk of being too transparent and/or revealing.

 Of all the sections of this article, this will be the most straightforward.